pennatil/Analysis-Notes/README.md

 * Get a .zip file, containing all of the notes, as well as the source files.
 This package contains Final chapters, as well as those that are in progress.
   1. Download the .zip archive [here](https://github.com/pennatil/Analysis-Notes/archive/master.zip)
-  2. Unzip it, you will find a folder named "Notes", open it
+  2. Unzip it, you will find a folder named "Analysis-Notes-master", open it
+  3. Open the "PDF" Folder
-  3. There are two folders you have to pay attention to:
+  4. There are two folders you have to pay attention to:
       * Final chapters: Those files that are complete and final, are saved here.
-	* Output: Everything is included in here, as well as incomplete files.
+	  * Work in Progress: Everything is included in here, as well as incomplete files.
-  4. Get the files you need
+  5. Get the files you need
 * Typeset (Build) it yourself from source.
 Take a look at the [Building](#Building) section

 New PDFs are generated on an (almost) daily basis, so if you are not familiar with LaTex, just get the files from the "Output" folder.